veronikakontos/TravelDestination/README.md

 Edit or Update the destination with validation.
 Users must provide correct information to be able to continue with the website
 ![Edit/Update Profile](/screenshots/createdest.png)

-A popular destination is previewed as video MP4(repeating every 5sec)
+A popular destination is previewed as a video MP4(repeating every 5sec)
 ![Video of popular destination](/screenshots/video.png)

 <br>